hegde-atri/CameraThing/README.md

 1. Go to the [latest release](https://github.com/hegde-atri/CameraThing/releases/latest)
 2. Download the `CameraThing.exe` file from the release assets
-3. Run the executable - no installation required!
+3. Run the executable - no installation required.

+> [!NOTE]
+> You might need to install .NET 9.0 Desktop Runtime which you can install here - https://dotnet.microsoft.com/en-us/download/dotnet/9.0.

 ### Option 2: Build from Source